Broadband tender process has ‘absolutely failed’ – Fianna Fáil

 One aspect of the plan likely to be criticised is that the State will not own the network once it is built.
 In addition, there is significant doubt over the likely take-up of broadband services in remote rural areas even after households have been connected to fibre-optic cable.

-Mr Dooley said, “I think it was unwise for the past 18 months to continue with the process without engaging with the two major players that pulled out.
+Mr Dooley added, “I think it was unwise for the past 18 months to continue with the process without engaging with the two major players that pulled out.

 “To the best of my knowledge there has been no serious engagement with either the ESB, Vodafone or Eir – I think that was a fundamental mistake on behalf of the Government and its agents.